MetOffice/CSET/docs/source/contributing/testing.rst

 Quick testing of individual components during development
 =========================================================

 Running all when developing new tests and debugging them might take some time.
-For testing individual tests only on the command line you can run
+For testing individual tests only on the command line you can run:

 .. code-block:: bash

     pytest -k file_name_of_test

 For example the following command will find your tests if you have previously set up your conda cset-dev environment:

 .. code-block:bash